Diving bell spider

 The diving bell spider or water spider (Argyroneta aquatica) is the only species of spider known to live almost entirely under water.
-It is the only member of the genus Argyroneta.
+It is the only member of the genus Argyroneta and the type genus of the family Argyronetidae.
 When out of the water, the spider ranges in colour from mid to dark brown, although the hairs on the abdomen give it a dark grey, velvet-like appearance.
 It is native to freshwater habitats in Europe and Asia.

 Uniqueness of aquatic behavior

 A. aquatica is the only known species of spider that spends almost all its life underwater, including resting, catching and eating prey, mating, egg laying, and overwintering.
 It only briefly surfaces to replenish its oxygen supply and occasionally will bring prey to the surface.

-There are several other spiders that are semiaquatic, either periodically living underwater or willing to dive.
+Several other spiders are semiaquatic, either periodically living underwater or willing to dive.
 For example, certain Desis species spend the high tide in an air-filled underwater retreat made from silk and forage on land in the intertidal zone during low tide.
-Some spiders living in periodically flooded habitats can survive for an extended period of time underwater by entering a coma-like state, up to 16–36 hours in Arctosa fulvolineata.
-Numerous species, including some Ancylometes, Dolomedes, Megadolomedes, Pardosa, Pirata, Thalassius and others, live above water at the surface, but may actively submerge for a prolonged period of time, are strong swimmers and will catch underwater prey.
-Several of these, as well as a few others, may dive into water to avoid larger predators.
+Some spiders living in periodically flooded habitats can survive for an extended period underwater by entering a coma-like state, up to 16–36 hours in Arctosa fulvolineata.
+Numerous species, including some Ancylometes, Dolomedes, Megadolomedes, Pardosa, Pirata, Thalassius and others, live above water at the surface, but may actively submerge for a prolonged period, are strong swimmers and will catch underwater prey.
+Several of these, as well as a few others, may dive into the water to avoid larger predators.

 Distribution and habitat

 A. aquatica is found in clean freshwater habitats with aquatic vegetation, such as lakes, ponds, canals, marshes and slow-moving streams.
 It ranges through much of mainland Europe (no records from Portugal, Greece and Albania), the British Isles and central to northern Asia ranging as far south as Iran and as far north as Siberia, up to latitude 62°N. Most of the range is inhabited by the nominate subspecies, but Japan has its own subspecies, the very similar A. a. japonica.

+South Korea has a protected area, Yeoncheon Eundaeri water spider habitat, for this endangered species in that country.